Skip to content

 Postdoctoral trainees at Penn are appointed primarily for advanced research and scholarly training.
 Teaching or instructional activities, including lecturing, leading discussion sections, laboratory instruction, tutoring, or holding undergraduate office hours, are not automatic components of a postdoctoral appointment.

-When teaching is permitted, postdocs must receive prior written approval from their faculty mentor and department, and the activity must not interfere with the scope, expectations, or training objectives of the postdoctoral appointment.
-Additional school- or funding-specific requirements may apply.
+The activity must not interfere with the scope, expectations, or training objectives of the postdoctoral appointment.
+Additional school-, department-, funding-, or visa-specific requirements may apply.

-Postdocs who engage in undergraduate instruction may be subject to Penn’s evaluation and certification of English fluency in the classroom, as required by Pennsylvania law.
-This certification is separate from immigration-related English language requirements and is coordinated through the department, school, and the Penn English Language Programs (ELP), when applicable.
+This certification is separate from immigration-related English language requirements and is coordinated through the department, school, and Penn English Language Programs (ELP), when applicable.

 Postdocs considering teaching responsibilities should consult with their mentor and departmental administrator early to ensure compliance with University policy, funding terms, and visa regulations.